censys-ml/censys-ml/README.md

 One of the supported sources for this mapping tool is a File input.
 To use this source set the `source` to `file` The default pattern for recognition is any file ending with a  \**.json* extension.
 Once the transformation process has began, new files can still be added to the input directory and they will be caught automatically.
 Compressed files (gzip e.t.c) are also decompressed for reading but is not a reliable method.
 Once a file has been read and has a checkpoint set for it, it **WILL NOT** be read again.

-### Apache Kafka -- NOT DONE
+### Apache Kafka

 Want to handle larger data?
 If so, Kafka streaming is also an option **with  [Kafka](https://kafka.apache.org/) version** `>= 0.8`.
 The `kafka` source uses [`librdkafka`](https://github.com/edenhill/librdkafka) under the hood but since this dependency is packaged with Vector, you do not need to install it.
-Data can also be ingested from different bootstrap servers, not just one.
-If there are different bootstrap servers that act as data sources set the BOOTSTRAP_SERVERS environment variable to a string of IPs separated by commas.
-The GROUP_ID and TOPICS env variables also needs to be filled out.
-For advanced options for this options look at the Advanced Kafka in docs.
+A bootstrap server to listen to is required.
+When asked for supply the bootstrap server address as a string of IP followed by port, separated by a colon like this `"127.0.0.1:9092"`.Data can also be ingested from different bootstrap servers, not just one.
+If there are different bootstrap servers that act as data sources set the bootstrap servers variable to a string of IPs separated by commas like `"127.0.0.1:9092,3.345.323.2:9092"`.
+Once the servers are set, the group id for the consumer group should be specified.
+Afterwards comes the message_key, this key is the field that holds the message in the output log event.
+Finally the topics need to be set.
+These topics are Kafka topics to read events from.
+Simply supply the names separated by a comma like `"topic1,topic2"`

 ### HTTP